eatthoselemons/arch-install/README.md

 To setup xorg and display manager as well as a better terminal than the default run:
 `bash firstStartup.sh`

+The default config uses termite as the terminal.
+Termite however isn't supported on every os by default so you will need to run `bash newSSHConnection.sh` with the server if you want to have the ssh session work correctly (one way this presents itself is that you cannot use backspace or vim doesn't show up right)

+example usage `bash newSSHConnection <username>@<ip-address>`
+example: `bash newSSHConnection user@10.0.0.1`

 # Notes

 Thinks to keep in mind:
-When asked for the disk use the format `sda` or for a regex sd[a-z]
+1. When asked for the disk use the format `sda` or for a regex sd[a-z]
+2. The default config uses termite as the terminal.
+Termite however isn't supported on every os by default so you will need to run `bash newSSHConnection.sh` with the server if you want to have the ssh session work correctly (one way this presents itself is that you cannot use backspace or vim doesn't show up right)